When I read this Forbes article about how social media can affect your emotional well-being, I thought, of course. Yes.

-This past week I took a big step to changing for the better – I deactivated my personal Facebook account.
+This past week I took a big step to changing for the better – I took a break from Facebook.
 Last year, it was Twitter – way too many angry people on there.
 That one was easy.
-Facebook was harder.
+Facebook is harder.
 My family is on there.
 My real-life friends.
 Business contacts.
-But it was time.
+But it was time to walk away for a bit.
 It was making me literally sad.
 I’ve never been married, had kids or taken a ton of vacations or bought that dream house.
 Don’t get me wrong, other than the occasional lonely weekend, my life is just fine.
 But when I looked at Facebook, I just never measured up.
 I felt less than.
 I already struggle with “why not me?” and Facebook just made it sting a bit more.

 As for Instagram, my issues with it are less about feelings of inadequacy and more so about authenticity.
 It just doesn’t feel real.
 I don’t mean in terms of bots and paid engagement.
 I mean people just scrolling through, liking and commenting on people’s photos because they feel like they are supposed to.
 I’ve done it.
 We all have at one time or another.

 I think my favorite thing on Instagram is the stories feature.
 They feel real and in the moment for the most part.
 You see that account you follow as a human and get a peek into their life.
 I try to post super ordinary mundane parts of life on there.
 Or rituals, like trips to the farmers market.
 Real life.
 Since I’m food-focused, I love following cooks like Lucinda from Mad Hungry to see how she actually cooks.
 Not just pretty plates.
 I’ve actually learned more from Instagram stories.
-Also, I don’t follow very many famous people, but I love Andy Cohen’s IG stories.
-They are hysterical, he’s my fave.
+Also, I don’t follow very many famous people, I’d rather follow people I might actually interact with or know.

 This needs to be said because it makes me really happy: When you develop a certain level of following, you can talk up your favorite people and places.
 That is the best part by far for me.
 I love when you meet people…be it a bartender, a chef, an owner, etc…and you naturally click.
 And on top of that, the way their food, service, place makes you feel makes you want to go back.
 Over and over.
 And then someone you don’t know messages you and thanks you for posting about a particular place.
 They went on your recommendation and they loved it, too.
 Hands down – best feeling ever.

 The influencer thing is such a strange phenomenon.
 I don’t fit there at all.
 Over the last year or two, I was becoming more and more uncomfortable having a (somewhat) public role.
 My social media presence began with writing a food blog ten years ago to teach myself how to cook.
-Later, I created an Instagram account because it was a seemingly cool new platform.
+Later, I created an Instagram account because it was a seemingly cool new platform and you can use it to find out about new restaurants, products and more.
 With Baltimore’s food scene expansion, my focus shifted from cooking projects at home to having lots of meals out.
-My following grew organically and very gradually.
+My following grew organically and very, very gradually.
 Now, six years and 13,000 followers later, what I’ve found is that my happy place is more behind-the-scenes.
 I have hosted events, judged food and beverage contests and every time, I ended up feeling uncomfortable in some part of it.
 By default, I am invited to a lot of things and turning down free meals and access is hard to do at first.
 Then, it begins to feel freeing.
-Bottom line is that it’s very important to stop yourself from buying into the hype and thinking you are entitled to it somehow.
+Bottom line is that it’s very important to stop yourself from buying into the hype and thinking you are entitled to things and experiences.
 It’s funny, though, even now I will see food and drink photos on Instagram at events and whether I was invited or not, get a little jealous.
 But it’s fleeting, thank goodness.
-That said, if a restaurant or person I like a lot invites me in or wants me to experience something they’re doing, I might consider it.
+That said, if a restaurant or person I like a lot invites me in or wants me to experience something they’re doing, I will consider it.
 I’d just try as gracious a guest as possible.
 I also try to give real constructive feedback if they ask for it.

 For now, my obsession is my house.
 Decluttering.
 Fixing it up.
+Getting it ready to sell.
 It’ll take a little while to save up to do the projects I’ve gotta do, but my hope is to sell it and take a break from home ownership for a bit.
-Get more into my cooking, one day write that book.
+I plan to get more into my cooking, finally working on a cookbook.
 Take a breath.
 And I will still go out to eat!
-I’d miss my industry friends too much otherwise.
+I’d miss my food + beverage friends too much otherwise.
 I will still post on my Charm City Cook Facebook and Insta, but I hope that the content I post will make me feel happy and more, well…me.